collinbarrett/collinbarrett.github.io/_posts/2016-04-13-thyssenkrupp-twin-elevator-georgia-tech.md

 occupies floors 30-35, for example, employees of that tenant can quickly travel between their occupied floors at the same time another cabin in the same shaft might be taking a passenger from floor 10 to the lobby.

-Phase II of Georgia Tech’s “Technology Square” in Midtown Atlanta will break ground on April 20th, and the new building will feature TWIN for the first time in the U.S.
+Phase II of Georgia Tech's “Technology Square” in Midtown Atlanta will break ground on April 20th, and the new building will feature TWIN for the first time in the U.S.

 <iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share"